ratsky-oss/walnut/README.md

 password: admin
 ```

-> Right after first logging go to Settings -> Users
+> Right after first login navigate to Settings -> Users
 <br>**Create** new user **or change** admin password at least

 ## Main concepts

-Ratsky walnut allows you to set up various backup flows.
+Ratsky Walnut allows you to set up various backup flows.
 <br>
-Main concept of manipulating your backup strategy is two profiles.
+Main concept of manipulating your backup strategy includes two profiles.
-- DMS profile - profile describing how to connect to specified DMS
+- DMS profile - the profile describing how to connect to specified DMS
-- Job profile - profile describing backup parameters
+- Job profile - the profile describing backup parameters

 ### DMS

-To configure a DMS profile, go to the DMS page, click on the 'Add DMS' button, and fill out the following information:
+To configure a DMS profile, go to the DMS page, click 'Add DMS' button and fill out the following sections:

 - Type - mssql/postgres/mysql
 - Version (could be blank)
 - Host - network accessible hostname or ip
-- Port - port to access DMS
+- Port - a port to access DMS
 - Username - user with right permissions
 - Password - user's password